abx13/Hypatia/README.md

    bash hypatia_run_tests.sh
    ```

-5. The reproduction of the paper is essentially the tutorial for Hypatia.
+5. The reproduction of paper is essentially the tutorial for Hypatia.
    Please navigate to `paper/README.md`.

-6. Refer to `papier2/README.md` to compare shortest path and mcnf algorithm.
+6. Refer to `papier2/README.md` to compare routing with shortest path and mcnf algorithm.

 ### Visualizations
 Most of the visualizations in the paper are available [here](https://leosatsim.github.io/).